iyp-uk/iyp-uk.com/content/blog/gitlab-review-apps.md

 This triggers on any `branches` (so no `tags`), except `master`.
 The app is build and pushed to Heroku which suffice to get it live at https://gitlab-review-apps-$CI_PIPELINE_ID.herokuapp.com/

-And because we still have
+And because we still have:

 ```yaml
 deploy_staging: